-Published children’s books fall into distinct categories, each with its own format and targeted age range.
+Published children’s books fall into distinct book genres, each with its own format and targeted age range.
 These formats evolved for several reasons: printing presses produced books in standard page increments; teachers needed to use the books for particular grades; the bookstores had to know where to shelve new titles.
 Though the publishing industry is constantly evolving — and established authors and illustrators are pushing the boundaries with new concepts — if you’re a first-time author submitting to agents and publishers it’s wise to stay within these guidelines.
 If you’re self-publishing print books that you plan on distributing to bookstores, you’ll also want to follow these general rules as your books need to sit alongside books from publishers on the shelves.

-Picture books — In its broadest definition, a picture book is a book in which the illustrations play a significant role in telling the story.
+Book Genres: Picture books — In its broadest definition, a picture book is a book in which the illustrations play a significant role in telling the story.
 Under this umbrella are several types of books:

 1. Board Books — For infants and young toddlers, these books are often concept books (teaching colors, names of animals, identifying body parts, etc.), simple rhymes or counting games, very simple stories, or wordless books.
 Typical lengths are 12-16 pages.
 Lift-the flaps or novelty books are common (books that make sounds, have different textures, etc.) See the Max and Ruby series of board books by Rosemary Wells, and books by Sandra Boynton.